 - Cup or bowl to eat and drink from (optional)- I usually just eat from my camp pot.
 Some hikers prefer to have a separate vessel for eating and drinking.

 - Camp pot- Choose the smallest camp pot that you can comfortably use.
 To me, 750 ml is the ideal size for a single person.
 I like titanium camp pots because they are incredibly lightweight and durable.
-I like the TOAKS Titanium 750ml Pot.

 - Toothbrush and toothpaste- Always take care of your teeth.
 Some ultralight hikers saw off their toothbrush handle to cut a couple of grams from their pack.
 I find this excessive.
 In fact, I carry an electric toothbrush.

 - First aid kit- So you can patch yourself up in case you sustain a minor injury like a cut, scrape, or burn.
 Make sure your first aid kit is waterproof or pack it in a Ziploc bag.
-I like this Mini First Aid Kit.
-It weighs just 1.6 ounces and contains 13 items.

 - Sunblock- Protect your skin.

 - Antibiotic ointment- To apply to cuts, scrapes, or blisters to prevent infection and speed up the healing process.
 Neosporin or Bacitracin work well.

 - Insect repellent- Whether or not you need this depends on the time of year that you hike.
 For early and midseason, you’ll need insect repellent.
 For late-season hiking, you can get away without it.
 I carried a bottle but never used it.